 - To make sure that your Moto smartphone is successfully being detected by fastboot, enter:

 - The command window should return a device ID.
-If it doesn’t, you need to make sure that you have properly installed Android SDK and reboot your machine.
+If it doesn’t, you need to make sure that you have properly installed the required USB drivers.

 - When the device has entered bootloader, get the unlock data using the command below: